 The fresh roti are well worth the trouble and the samosas are the best we’ve ever tasted – and we ate samosas every week for a dozen years in Abu Dhabi and Dubai so trust us, we know our samosas.

-We sample the delectable chicken curry that I’ve admittedly had little to do with but Faldela gives us a packet of her special spice mix that she’s used to take home, as well as the recipes.
+We sample the delectable chicken curry that I’ve admittedly had little to do with, but Faldela gives us a packet of her special spice mix that she has used for us to take home, as well as the recipes.

-And these are definitely recipes that I’ll be using – even the samosa recipe.
+And these are definitely Cape Malay recipes that I’ll be using – even the samosa recipe.
 And I’ll be sure to add Faldela’s secret ingredient.
-That thing called love.
+That thing called love…